tronkko/dirent/README.md

 cmake d:\dirent
 ```

-where ``d:\dirent`` is the root directory of the Dirent package (containing
+where ``d:\dirent`` is the root directory of the Dirent package containing
-this README.md file).
-If wish to omit example programs from the
-build, then append the option ``-DDIRENT_BUILD_TESTS=OFF`` to the CMake
-command line.
+this README.md file.

 Once CMake is finished, open Visual Studio, load the generated ``dirent.sln``
 file from the build directory and build the whole solution.

-Once the build
-completes, run the example programs ls, find, updatedb and locate from the
+Once the build completes, open command prompt and run the example programs ls,
-command prompt as
+find, updatedb and locate from the command prompt as

 ```
-cd Debug
+cd c:\temp\dirent\Debug
 ls .
 find .
 updatedb c:\